This post may contain affiliate links. Read the full disclosure here.

 This chana masala is perfect to enjoy by itself, with a side of rice or naan bread.
 It's cozy, warming, hearty, and also uses mostly pantry staples and budget-friendly.

 I love chickpeas as you can see from my homemade hummus or falafel recipes so this Indian inspired dish is another favorite.
-This recipe is perfect for a weeknight dinner and also makes amazing leftovers just like my chickpea spinach curry, red lentil dal or vegan tikka masala.
+This recipe is perfect for a weeknight dinner and also makes amazing leftovers just like my vegan korma, chickpea spinach curry, red lentil dal or vegan tikka masala.

 Before we jump into the recipe, let's talk about how you can customize it and learn some tips.